-NOTE: The Contractor is required to process and pay Behavioral Health Rehabilitation Services for Children and Adolescents (BHRS) claims prior to initiating any cost recovery procedures.
+NOTE: The Contractor is required to process and pay Intensive Behavioral Health Services (IBHS) claims prior to initiating any cost recovery procedures.

 The Contractor must have a strategy to detect and report recipient and health care provider fraud and abuse.
 Suspected and substantiated fraud and abuse must be reported to the DHS, OMHSAS Field Office, Bureau of Program Integrity (BPI), or the OMAP, Bureau of Managed Care Operations as applicable.